 What goes better with a sculpture exhibit than also enjoying a glass of boutique wine?
 This is the premise behind the annual Sculpture in the Vineyard festival, that takes place around the historic village of Wollombi, located at the southern end of the Hunter Valley wine region.
 With other 100 large scale sculptures installed around the village and at local wineries, it’s a great wine to have a fun day of art, food and wine.
 This year’s exhibit will run from the 31st October to the 29th November 2016.

-More information: http://www.sculptureinthevineyards.com.au
+More Info: http://www.sculptureinthevineyards.com.au

 Have a favourite sculpture festival in Australia that has been left off the list?
 Let us know in the comments below!
-Want to know more things to do in Australia and inexpensive places to stay?
-Check out all the Travelnuity articles on Australia.

 (All photos from the Bondi Sculpture by the Sea Festival, copyright of Travelnuity)